Posted Wednesday, November 29, 2017 by RODNEY HOemail@example.com on his AJC Radio & TV Talk blog

 On a same day Matt Lauer and Garrison Keillor lost their jobs over inappropriate behavior, Washington Post reporter Paul Farhi broke news Wednesday afternoon that a CNN senior producer is also out.

-Farhi Tweeted that Teddy Davis, a D.C.-based senior producer for Jake Tapper‘s “State of the Union” program, was let go for for unspecified behavior, presumably sexual and non-consensual.
-He said three women had complained about him.
+Farhi Tweeted that Teddy Davis, a D.C.-based senior producer for Jake Tapper‘s “State of the Union” program, was let go for for unspecified behavior He said three women had complained about him.

 Minutes later, CNN media reporter Brian Stelter received an official statement from CNN: